-- During the period ended October 31, 2017, the Company discovered kimberlite during four days of detailed prospecting on the Mel property near the up-ice termination of several kimberlite indicator mineral (KIM) trains identified from sampling programs conducted from 2013 through 2016. - On October 16, 2017, the Company announced the discovery of diamonds in the ML-8 kimberlite discovery at the MEL project., that there were additional areas near and within the project with excellent potential for additional discoveries and that it had mobilized a crew for staking additional mineral claims. - During the period ended October 31, 2017 the Company initiated plans to mobilize an exploration drill to the Mel project in the spring of 2018.
+- During the year ended April 30, 2018, the Company discovered the ML-8 kimberlite during four days of detailed prospecting on the Mel property. - On October 16, 2017, the Company announced a 62.1 kg sample of the ML-8 kimberlite had returned 23 diamonds larger than the 0.106mm sieve size including a single diamond larger than the 0.85mm sieve size. - On January 22, 2018, the Company announced that it had staked mineral claims to increase the size of project area from 7,500 ha to 56,075 ha. - The Company has initiated plans to mobilize an exploration drill to the Mel project.
 The drill is presently located approximately 140km from the property and will be used for a planned summer 2018 drilling program.

-Pikoo project, Saskatchewan
+Pikoo project, Sk

-• On October 26, 2017, the Company announced that it had completed a till sampling project at its Pikoo project.
-Forty two till samples were collected in the southern part of the property to better define the South Pikoo and Bear Lake KIM trains.
-The purpose of the sampling was to identify additional drill targets.
-Processing of the samples should be completed in the first quarter of calendar 2018.
+During the year ended April 30, 2018 the Company completed a till sampling program at the Pikoo project.
+Forty two till samples were collected in the southern part of the property to better define the South Pikoo and Bear Lake kimberlite indicator mineral trains.

-Lac de Gras joint venture project, NT
+Lac de Gras project, NT

-• During and subsequent to the six months ended October 31, 2017, the Lac de Gras joint venture, operated by partner Dominion Diamond Corporation, continued with a planned \$2.8M exploration program including ground geophysics and the completion of an airborne geophysical survey over portions of the joint venture property.
-Planning is underway for further evaluation including drill testing of selected targets.
+- During the year ended April 30, 2018, the Lac de Gras joint venture, operated by partner Dominion Diamond Mines ("Dominion"), continued with an approved \$2.8M (F2018) exploration program including ground geophysics and the completion of an airborne geophysical survey over portions of the joint venture property.
+Planned exploration drilling was not completed. - During the year ended April 30, 2018 the joint venture approved and initiated a \$2.88M exploration drilling program for calendar 2018 (C2018).
+Dominion mobilized for a spring field program including RC and core drilling as well as ground geophysical surveys.